-Everything is temporary, even the universe 😉 .
+Everything is temporary, even the uni(/multi)verse. 😉 😛

-This article is about how files are temporary even though the people who uploaded the files thought they’re not.
+This article is about how files are temporary even though the people who uploaded the files probably thought they’re not.

-Example 1: Flash is being used everywhere, so nobody thought it would get replaced by anything.
+Example 1: Flash.
+It’s being used everywhere, so I don’t think anybody thought it would get replaced by anything.
 Bunnyhero Labs is a good example (especially since the person in charge of the site has moved on to other projects that he has made a different site for; luckily the site is still up as of 2019).
 I’ve seen many old sites with Java apps too, like Microprizes (in the links section).
-You know that Firefox, Chrome, Safari and other browsers are phasing Flash out (like, today (Jan 1, 2017, for those from the future 😉 ), Firefox made Flash ask to activate by default).
+Firefox, Chrome, Safari and other browsers are phasing Flash out (like, today (Jan 1, 2017, for those from the future 😉 ), Firefox made Flash ask to activate by default).
 Newgrounds uses Flash.
-Many game sites (like jayisgames) use Flash.
-(And as of March 12, 2017, Firefox phased Java out fully.
-Thank God for older versions! 😉 ).
+Many game sites (like jayisgames and didigames) use Flash.
+(And as of March 12, 2017, Firefox phased Java out fully. 😦 Thankfully there are older Firefox versions available! 😉 ).

-Example 2: A long time ago, I downloaded a lot of screenmates (I was 11 lol).
+Example 2: Screenmates.
+I download some when I was younger.
 One of them was a wind-up bird screenmate and another was a rockhopper penguin’s head in a window that would follow your cursor across the screen.
 Now, I don’t have them anymore and they’re not on the internet (no matter how hard I try to find them, all the links are broken (or behind viruses/adware)).
-This is usually because either the servers go down (sometimes they’re even from Geocities! 😉 ) or the owner of the site abandons it and deletes most of the files.
-Sometimes the person forgets about the site and has no money to pay for hosting the site (or doesn’t have money to do so), thus it goes down.
+This is usually because either the servers go down (sometimes they’re even from Geocities! 😉 ) or the owner of the site abandons it and possibly deletes most of the files.
+Sometimes the person forgets about the site and thus doesn’t pay for hosting the site (or doesn’t have money to do so), thus it goes down.

-Example 5: And then there’s videos.
-Videos can also be taken down, as people who upload copyrighted Youtube Poops can attest. 😉 For the following shows, I could find full episodes a long time ago but not now: (keep in mind this list is only for YouTube, since I can find most of these shows for free in full in other places 😉 )
+Example 4: Videos.
+Videos can also be taken down, as people who upload copyrighted YouTube Poops can attest. 😉 For the following shows, I could find full episodes a long time ago but not now: (keep in mind this list is only for YouTube, since I can find most of these shows for free in full in other places 😉 )

 - Tiny Toon Adventures (I can only find episodes 1-8)

 The following shows I can find (again, this list is only for YouTube), but either incomplete or in bad quality:

-(and yes I understand why there are frames over videos, to prevent copyright, but)
+(and yes I understand why there are frames over videos, to prevent copyright strike [flystrike], but)

 - Magic School Bus (in most videos, the Producer Says segment is gone)

-Places to host: (from most important to least)
+Places to host files: (from most important to least but still pretty important)

-Your own site: Most important because you’ll have the responsibility to take care of your own files.
-Eg. If everybody links to one place that is not their own, when that site goes down, all their links are dead (like the Jogames and ClockDomain examples in the Piracy article linked above).
-Don’t rely too much on one site to host the files.
+- Your own site: Most important because you’ll have the responsibility to take care of your own files, e.g. if everybody links to one place that is not their own, when that site goes down, all their links are dead (like the Jogames and ClockDomain examples in the Piracy article linked above).
+Don’t rely too much on one site to host the files (even your own!).
 If you’re short on bandwidth, you can try limiting the number of files visitors can download from you site per day, but if you don’t want to (or cannot host them on your own site because you use free WordPress, like me)…

-Many other sites: Your affliates, your places you link to, even other sites of your own can host the files if needed (like your Wix site? 😉 although I haven’t tested that out yet).
+- Many other sites: Your affiliates, your sites you link to, even other sites of your own can host the files if needed (like your Wix site? 😉 although I haven’t tested that out yet).

-Free file hosting services: Many file hosting services are free or cheap.
-I recommend Mega, Mediafire, Dropbox, and Google Drive (for documents) right now (they have a LOT of free space).
+- File hosting services: Many file hosting services are free or cheap.
+I recommend MEGA, Dropbox, and Google Drive (for documents) right now (they have a lot of free space).
 I use MEGA to host all the files on this website.
 There’s a risk your files will get deleted (by accident or on purpose) or the service shuts down though.

-Don’t forget to back ’em up using your backup system so you can re-upload the file if needed!
-(You should be backing up anyway, so this might be redundant 😉 ).
+Don’t forget to back ’em up using your 3-2-1 backup system so you can re-upload the files if needed!
+(You should be backing up anyway, so this should be redundant 😉 ).

-For pages: You shouldn’t delete anything on your site (unless it’s a mistake, then put it back up soon).
+For pages: You shouldn’t delete any page on your site (unless it’s a mistake, then put it back up soon).
 EVER.
-Or you’ll go to hell, and away from God (Joke?). 😉 (Even if it’s found in the Internet Archive’s Wayback Machine, or another archiving site, then link to the archive of the page instead.)
+(If it’s found in the Internet Archive’s Wayback Machine, or another archiving site, then link to the archive of the page instead.)
 Maybe if there’s an actual reason, when you remove the page, put a different page stating why, and give a replacement for it (even if it’s on another site! 😉 ).
-If it’s for bandwidth reasons, customize your 404 page instead, with a link to the main page, a search box and your e-mail address.
+Also, customize your 404 page, with a link to the main page, a search box and your e-mail address.
 (Some of this advice applies to sites; also, before taking your site down, make sure every page (or at least, most of the pages) is on the Internet Archive Wayback Machine and/or another archiving site.)

 Well, see ya! 🙂 😀